ebasantos/CaminhaBankApp/README.md

 ![Open Source Love](https://img.shields.io/static/v1.svg?style=flat-square&logo=git&label=CaminhaBank&message=Studing-Repo&color=F05032&labelColor=000)

 ## Descriptionin
 `This repo are my 'hello world' in ML.net.
+Here, i using ASP.net MVC, Razor, JQuery Chart.js`
-There are use the classification algorithm to `

-`decide if give a fiction credit card for a new customer.`
+`There are use the classification algorithm to decide if give a fiction credit card for a new customer.`

 ## Contribute